bedhanger/mwe/README.md

 If the target directory is no longer empty, simply clone into another directory and copy over the stuff you like.

+If your PATH settings don't contain ~/bin yet, remember to either arrange for it manually, or simply open another login shell.